raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 ---

-### conclusions
+### conclusion

 We have now demonstrated, in constructive fashion, that for every finite-state recognizer, there is an equivalent formal regular expression.

 This implies several important things.
-First and foremost, since we have also established that for every formal regular expression, there is an equivalent finite-state recognizer, we now know that **The set of langauges described by formnal regular expressions--regular languages--is identical to the set of languages recognized by finite-state automata.** Finite-state automata recognzie regular languages, and regular languages can be re recognized by finite-state automata.
+First and foremost, since we have also established that for every formal regular expression, there is an equivalent finite-state recognizer, we now know that **The set of langauges described by formnal regular expressions--regular languages--is identical to the set of languages recognized by finite-state automata.** Finite-state automata recognzie regular languages, and regular languages can be recognized by finite-state automata.

 Second, if we devise any arbitrary extension to formal regular languages--or even an entirely new kind of language, and we also devise a way to  compile such descriptions to finite-state recognizers, then we know that the languages we can describe with these extenmsions or languages are still regular languages.